 All in all, I thoroughly enjoyed Cars vs Bosses.
 The gameplay is action-packed and engaging with a fun immediacy to it, the controls and visuals are silky smooth, and it’ll keep you busy for quite some time with hooks like unlockable cars and leaderboards.
 This is an exceptionally well-made game that comes highly recommended.

 Taking inspiration from arcade classics such as Spy Hunter, Cars vs Bosses serves up an intense mix of endless driving and shoot-’em-up action.
-This is a high-
+A high-